rmosolgo/graphql-ruby/guides/pagination/using_connections.md

 ## Max Page Size

-You can apply `max_page_size` to limit the number of items returned, regardless of what the client requests.
+You can apply `max_page_size` to limit the number of items returned and queried from the database, regardless of what the client requests.

 - __For the whole schema__, you can add it to your schema definition: